strachowski/Swift-cfenv/README.md

 - `getServices()`: Returns all services bound to the application in a dictionary.
 The key in the dictionary is the name of the service, while the value is a Service object.
 Please note that this returned value is different than the `services` property returned from the `ConfigurationManager` instance.

-- `getServices(type: String)`: Returns an array of Service objects that match the specified service type argument.
+- `getServices(type: String)`: Returns an array of Service objects that match the value of the service `type` parameter.
+The `type` parameter should be the label of the service (or a regular expression to look up the service by its label).

 - `getService(spec: String)`: Returns a [Service](#service) object for the specified Cloud Foundry service.
 The `spec` parameter should be the name of the service or a regular expression to look up the service.
 If there is no service that matches the `spec` parameter, this method returns nil.